home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 In rank vegetation on the meadow (mainly eastern side).

-Fraxinus excelsiorashplanted/wildAsh tree SE of main pond, Hillside House 2017-09-03 (1148)
+Fraxinus excelsior (ash)Ash tree NW of pond (ash2), Hillside House 2017-09-03 (1123)

 Order Lamiales, Family Oleaceae.

-Update 2022 -- the younger tree on the south-east side of the pond was badly damaged in a rainstorm on 2022-08-16.
+A younger tree right next to the pond had definite signs of disease as early as 2015 or 2016, but still had healthy foliage.
+In 2022 this young tree was badly damaged in a rainstorm on 2022-08-16.
 Much of the crown snapped off and caused a big clear-up problem.
-For safety reasons the remains of this tree were taken down a few days later.
+For safety reasons the remains of the tree were taken down a few days later.
 The foliage was a mixture of completely healthy-looking growth and die-back affected twigs.

 The damage to this tree was caused by a brief storm, immediately after a long period of drought.
 The tissues of the tree appear to have been weakened by the combination of dieback and drought.

-Ash is one of the commoner tree species in the area and in the coming years die-back disease will have a serious but inevitable effect on the landscape around South Raynham.
+Ash die-back disease is spreading across the country.
+Norfolk was one of the first places where die-back was detected and is now one of the worst-affected counties.
+Ash is one of the commoner tree species in the South Raynham area, and in the coming years losses from die-back will have a serious but inevitable effect on the landscape here.

 Order Lamiales, Family Lamiaceae.